hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

     + J. Hopfield, D. Feinstein and R. Palmer, [‘Unlearning’ has a stabilizing effect in collective memories](https://www.researchgate.net/profile/John_Hopfield/publication/16333131_'Unlearning'_has_a_stabilizing_effect_in_collective_memories/links/563fef2f08aec6f17ddb84cc/Unlearning-has-a-stabilizing-effect-in-collective-memories.pdf), Nature 304(5922):158-9 · July 1983
     + strategy
       + let the net settle from a random initial state and then do __unlearning__
+        + whatever binary state it settles, apply the opposite of the storage rule
+        + example w/ the previous figs
+          + the red merged minimum if the net settle there and did some unlearning on that merge minimum
+          + get back to two separate minima becaus of pulling up the red point
       + get ride of deep, spurious minima and increase memory capacity
-    + shown tha the strategy works but no analysis
+    + shown that the strategy works but no good analysis to explain
-  + Crick and Mitchison proposal
+  + analogy w/ F. Crick and G. Mitchison
     + [reorganisational theory of dreaming - Reverse Learning](https://en.wikipedia.org/wiki/Reverse_learning)
+    + F. Crick: one the discovers of the structure of DNA
     + a model of what dreams are for
+      + during REM sleep that is rapid eye movement sleep
+      + during day people store lots of things and get spurious minima
+      + at night put the network in a random state and settle to a minimum $\implies$ unlearn what settled to
+      + at night people dream for several hours, those dreams are gone when wake up in the morning
+      + the dreams are not quite all gone
+      + the dream just before wake up will get into short-term memory
+      + once people think of it, it will remembered for a long time
+      + all dreaming is paradoxical because the state of people's brain look extremely like the state of brain when awake
+      + except that it isn't being driven by real input but friven by a relay station just after the real input, called the thalamus
+      + the theory explains functionally what the point of dreams is to get rid of those spurious minima
-    + what why you don't remember them
+    + that's what why you don't remember them
+  + how much unlearning should apply?
+    + unlearning as part of the process of fitting a model to data
+    + apply maximum likelihood fitting of the model
+    + unlearning automatically come out of fitting the model
+    + knowing how much unlearning to do
-  + derive unlearning as the right way to minimize some cost function?
+  + derive unlearning as the right way to minimize some cost function
+    + the cost function is how well the neural net models the data people saw dueing the day

 + Increasing the cpacity
   + physics: